Devotional Thought : Psalm 33:5

 We tend to focus on either God’s love or his justice, but both are important.

-The more deeply we love the more offended we are with injustice, because it becomes personal.
+The more deeply we love the more offended we’re with injustice because it becomes personal.
 Someone we care about is being mistreated.
 Daily we read reports of injustice in our communities.
-People we are acquainted with are abused physically, mentally, emotionally or sexually.
+People we’re acquainted with are abused physically, mentally, emotionally or sexually.
 We want perpetrators held to account and brought to justice.
-The Psalmists often called on God to act on behalf of the oppressed and bring justice.
+The Psalmist often called on God to act on behalf of the oppressed and bring justice.
 Yet God’s compassion delays his justice.

-When we read the Old Testament, we see that countless times God gave people opportunities to repent.
+When we read the Old Testament, we see countless times God gave people opportunities to repent.
 Joshua’s conquest was God’s judgement on the Amorites and Canaanites.
-For 400 years (Genesis 15:12-16) God gave them time to change their ways.
-They were a greed and oppressive people who practiced child sacrifice.
+For 400 years (Genesis 15:12-16), God gave them time to change their ways.
+They were a greedy and oppressive people who practised child sacrifice.
 But God’s patience is meaningless if he never executes judgement.
-It would mean he is waiting for no reason.
-The difficulty comes when God is so patience it is mistaken for indulgence.
+It would mean he’s waiting for no reason.
+The difficulty comes when God is so patient it’s mistaken for indulgence.
 We begin to think that because God doesn’t act immediately that he won’t act at all.

 In our enthusiasm for God’s love, let’s not forget his justice.